NityaArya30/Sticky-Notes/README.md

 ## Description

 The Sticky-Notes Project is a practical and organized solution for capturing, managing, and organizing your notes effortlessly.
-With a sleek and intuitive interface, this application allows users to create, edit, and categorize notes, promoting productivity and ensuring that important information is always at your fingertips.
+With a sleek and intuitive interface, this application allows users to create, edit, and categorize notes, Promoting productivity and ensuring that important information is always at your fingertips.

 ### Key Features